 - Potatoes: Avoid Russets since these break down easily.
 Use Yukon gold or red potatoes.

 - Freezing leftovers: Freeze in freezer-friendly containers for up to 3 months.
 To reheat, thaw in the refrigerator overnight.
-Once thawed, reheat in the microwave or on the stovetop.
+Reheat on the stovetop.

 Kaylee says